 BT TIMELINE SERVICE

-1. A Calling Party on the Operator System may access the BT TextDirect service in order to ascertain the time of day from the BT Timeline Service by dialling the 18001 code followed by the 123 code.
+1. A Calling Party on the Operator System may access the BT NGT Service in order to ascertain the time of day from the BT Timeline Service by dialling the 18001 code followed by the 123 code.

 APPENDIX 220.8